naoshibaikyu/wilyswarriors/CR_S1_PIEASSDraft.md

 HornetAngry: NO!!!
 PIRATES ARE BETTER

-FakeSnicker: What I sell you on a Wii U Classic.
+FakeSnicker: new subject: what if I sell you on a Wii U Classic.

-HornetGlare: No.
+HornetGlare: no

 MagmaGiddy: Arr I got us a Pirate Ship!
 Bought it on an ebay action!